MKAbdElrahman/coverco/README.md

 ### Purpose

 Coverco is designed to fine-tune coverage percentages for logical components of the application.
-It is intended to integrate seamlessly into CI/CD pipelines or serve as a valuable tool for developers to assess their code's test coverage and enhance test confidence.
+It is intended to integrate seamlessly into CI/CD pipelines or serve as a tool for developers to assess their code's test coverage.
 Additionally, Coverco helps filter out noisy coverages that contribute minimally to overall value.

 ### Features